 Evaluation of the impact of planned CPD activities

-Using the information from your Individual Staff Development Proforma, please complete the following table for each planned, formalised CPD activity before you participate in.
+Using the information from your Individual Staff Development Proforma, please complete the following table for each planned, formalized CPD activity before you participate in.
 You will refer to this after the activity has taken place to record additional comments and outcomes.

 Planned CPD activity Venue/Date/Time allocated